RasterDuck/vectormathbench/README.md

 legacy implementation is removed.

 The `vectormathbench_matrix_operations_*` executables apply the same migration gate to general matrices.
-They compare `Mat3f` vector transformation, multiplication, determinant, and inverse using identical well-conditioned inputs.
-The inverse table labels the new fallible finite-result contract and the legacy unchecked contract separately, since their validation work is not semantically interchangeable.
+They compare `Mat3f` and `Mat4f` vector transformation, multiplication, determinant, and inverse using identical well-conditioned inputs.
+Perspective and look-at construction are also compared for the legacy left-handed, zero-to-one convention.
+Checked new API rows and unchecked legacy rows are labeled separately, since their validation work is not semantically interchangeable.

 The `vectormathbench_geometry_queries_*` executables compare the typed CPU geometry API with equivalent raw-`Vec3f` kernels.
 They cover prepared one-ray/many-AABB traversal,